Logo

 Key Details

-Dr Brown intends to make higher education a place for Indigenous students, starting with James Cook, one of her alma maters.
+Brown intends to make higher education a place for Indigenous students, starting with James Cook, one of her alma maters.
 In this interview, she explains how she wants to balance that goal with an acknowledgment of the legacy of the university’s namesake.
-We talk more about what she’d like to see changed in higher education, how researchers should engage better with First Nations communities and how a welcome to country statement can make a big difference when it’s done the right way.
+We talk more about what she would like to see changed in higher education, how researchers should engage better with First Nations communities and how a Welcome to Country statement can make a big difference when it’s done the right way.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter